Behavior Analysis Program

 Graduate Certificate in Behavior Analysis — Program Overview

-The graduate certificate qualifies you to sit for the national BCBA examination, just as a full Master's Degree would.
 The program requires 18 hours of coursework and 15 credit hours of practicum experiences.

 As we do in our full Master's program, we partner with regional organizations like the Pier Center for Autism to provide you with practicum experiences working with individuals on the autism spectrum, people with other challenging behaviors, and their families.